 HR researcher Josh Bersin is calling 2014 “The Year of the Employee.”
-In his latest study for Deloitte, “Predictions for 2014: Building a Strong Talent Pipeline for the Global Economic Recovery” (available as a free download here), Bersin predicts a power shift in the workplace that will challenge HR managers to increase employee engagement.
+In his latest study for Deloitte, “Predictions for 2014: Building a Strong Talent Pipeline for the Global Economic Recovery”, Bersin predicts a power shift in the workplace that will challenge HR managers to increase employee engagement.

 “This year, for the first time in more than five years, employees are in charge,” he writes in a Forbes blog about his research.
 In the past half-decade, as companies have reduced costs, restructured, redirected spending and pushed people to work harder, HR managers responded by helping overwhelmed employees cope.
 Now, Bersin says, “This year the power will shift: high-performing employees will start to exert control.”